cgoemaere/cgoemaere.github.io/publications.md

 **<font color='green'>BNAIC/BeNeLearn 2022 - Thesis abstract</font>**  [**[Proceedings]**](https://bnaic2022.uantwerpen.be/wp-content/uploads/BNAICBeNeLearn_2022_submission_4135.pdf) \
 **Cédric Goemaere**, Thomas Demeester, Tim Verbelen, Bart Dhoedt, Cedric De Boom

-My Master's thesis looks into the problem of keyword generation: given a context prompt, generate a fluent completion that contains a pre-specified keyword.
-In contrast to previous methods that looked into fine-tuning (parts of) a pretrained LM, I show that keyword generation can be achieved more efficiently by working directly on the logits of the unmodified LM.
-I propose 4 simple models: one based on a target-specific prior, another based on the FastText similarity between the target and (every token in) the vocabulary[^masterthesis1], and finally two combinations of these two.
-Training happens on a per-target basis, where the loss maintains the likelihood of the generated sentence if it contains the keyword, or drives it to zero otherwise[^masterthesis2].
-After training, the generated sentences contain the target keyword in 10-50% of the cases (depending on the chosen model and target), with minimal degradation in fluency.
-Thanks to their simplicity, the trained models can easily be interpreted, providing more insight into their inner workings.
+My Master's thesis looks into the problem of keyword generation: given a context prompt, generate a fluent completion that contains a pre-specified keyword. \

-*An example of keyword generation: complete the sentence "As I was walking across the " such that it contains the keyword "analysis".
-While there are a huge number of possible solutions, this is still quite a hard problem to solve.
-One correct solution would be "As I was walking across the lab, I noticed the computer had already finished its analysis of the substrate."*
+> An example of keyword generation: complete the sentence "*As I was walking across the*" such that it contains the keyword "*analysis*".
+One correct solution would be "*As I was walking across the* lab, I noticed the computer had already finished its *analysis* of the substrate."

-___
+In contrast to prior work on fine-tuning (parts of) a pretrained LM, I show that keyword generation can be achieved more efficiently by working directly on the logits of the unmodified LM.
+I propose 4 simple, interpretable models: one based on a target-specific prior, another based on the FastText similarity between the target and (every token in) the vocabulary, and finally two combinations of these two.

-[^masterthesis1]: Fun fact: this model contains only 65 trainable parameters!
+**Fun fact**: the second model contains only 65 trainable parameters and demonstrates zero-shot generalization!

-[^masterthesis2]: In hindsight, this is equivalent to using [DPO](https://arxiv.org/abs/2305.18290) and setting the reward $r$ to zero if the sentence $s$ contains the keyword $k$, and to $-\infty$ otherwise (i.e., $r=\log(I(k \ in s))$).
+**Afterthought**: the simple training procedure I used is mathematically equivalent to using [DPO](https://arxiv.org/abs/2305.18290) where the reward $r$ is zero if the sentence $s$ contains the keyword $k$, and $-\infty$ otherwise (i.e., $r=\log(\mathbb{1}(k \in s))$).